Étienne Dupuis Baritone

 He made his New York Metropolitan Opera debut as Marcello and then returned there to sing the Count Almaviva (Le Nozze di Figaro) and Rodrigue (Don Carlos).
 He performs regularly in opera houses such as the Paris Opera, the Zurich Opernhaus, the Bayerische Staatsoper, Munich, the Royal Opera House Covent Garden, the Montreal Opera, the Deutsche Oper, Berlin.

-His discography features a solo album “Love Blows as the Wind Blows” (ATMA Classique), Honegger and Ibert’s L’Aiglon (Decca), a duet of Thaïs with Sonya Yoncheva on the album “Paris, mon amour” (Sony), Getty’s La Maison Usher with Benedict Cumberbatch as narrator, and Massenet’s Thérèse with Alain Altinoglu and the Orchestra and Chorus of the Opéra national de Montpellier (Presto Classical).
+His discography features a solo album “Love Blows as the Wind Blows” (ATMA Classique), Honegger and Ibert’s L’Aiglon, a duet of Thaïs with Sonya Yoncheva on the album “Paris, mon amour”, and Massenet: Songs with Orchestra.

 Currently in